Best Canned Salmon Salad

 Canned salmon salad in red glass bowl on table.

 Many of us have a few cans of tinned salmon in our pantries and forget about them.
-Here’s how to put them to use in a super quick, super easy canned salmon salad recipe that takes about 10 minutes to pull together!
+Here’s how to make an easy lunch with canned salmon, a super quick, super easy canned salmon salad recipe that takes about 10 minutes to make!
 It will keep for up to 5 days in a sealed container in the fridge, so it’s a great make-ahead lunch salad.

 By signing up, you agree to our Privacy Policy.